Overview of Field Service Mobile (Xamarin app)

 The main security token for the mobile app is the application master password.
 The application uses this master password to encrypt the application database and other sensitive information stored in Field Service Mobile app.

-In the case of legacy authentication methods which require the app to submit the user’s password to the server, the server password is used for encrypting the application master password for the user’s convenience.
+If there are legacy authentication methods that require the app to submit the user’s password to the server, the server password is used for encrypting the application master password for the user’s convenience.
 With the OAuth2 authentication, the user must provide a dedicated password used for encrypting the application master password.